 And you might even find yourself in front of the fridge at two a.m. answering the siren’s call.
 Alone, with only the refrigerator light for ambiance and your cat for company.
 Or maybe that’s just me?
 And all this explains why out of a huge pot of Instant Pot Korean Beef, I only have photos of a few tacos and a small bowlful that was left.
 No worries, tho, a little can go pretty far in tacos!

-One of the things that makes this Instant Pot recipe so great is that instead of thickening the sauce at the end with cornstarch (who ever heard of Korean Beef with cornstarch?!) like a lot of recipes I’ve seen, I give it time to cook down to caramelized perfection.
-It takes some time, true, about 15 minutes at the end of the recipe, but Korean Beef SHOULD be caramelized goodness.
+One of the things that makes this Instant Pot Korean Beef recipe so great is that instead of thickening the sauce at the end with cornstarch (who ever heard of Korean Beef with cornstarch?!) like a lot of recipes I’ve seen, I give it time to cook down to caramelized perfection.
+It takes some time, true, about 10 to 15 minutes at the end of the recipe, but Korean Beef SHOULD be caramelized goodness.
 If you’re really in a rush, it’s your call, but I beg you not to skip that step.

 No Instant Pot for the Instant Pot Korean Beef?
 No Problem: